SNUDerek/node-rest-api-mongo-express/README.md

 # REST API example with mongodb, node and express

-basic node CRUD REST API with express. saves to and reads from monogdb.
+basic node CRUD & authentication REST API with express. saves to and reads from monogdb.

 ## requirements